philanc/plc/README.md

 April-2018

+* Added *Morus*, a finalist (round 4) in the CAESAR competition for authenticated encryption.

-* Adding *Gimli*, cryptographic functions based on the Gimli permutation (Dan Bernstein et al., 2017, https://gimli.cr.yp.to/). *Work in progress - at the moment, only the core permutation has been implemented*
+* Adding *Gimli*, cryptographic functions based on the Gimli permutation (Dan Bernstein et al., 2017, https://gimli.cr.yp.to/). *Work in progress - at the moment, only the core permutation has been implemented.*

 * Added *Base85*, including the ZeroMQ variant of Ascii85 encoding.